Heinrich von Maur: Biography

 On December 24, 1914, Maur resigned his command and was appointed commander of the 79th Reserve Field Artillery Brigade, part of the 79th Reserve Division.
 Next he took part in the Second Battle of the Masurian Lakes.
 Then he participated in the battles on the Bobr and the fighting at the trenches at Augustow.
 In summer 1915 he took part in the taking of the Kovno Fortress.
 Afterwards he fought in the Battle of the Nemen and in October 1915 the Battle of Wilna and then trench warfare at Krewo.
-On January 27, 1916 Maur was promoted to Generalmajor.
+On January 27, 1916, Maur was promoted to Generalmajor.
 On June 5, 1916, Maur returned to the Western Front and took over command of the 26th Reserve Field Artillery Brigade, which he led during the Battle of the Somme.
-On February 1917, Maur became Artillery Commander No. 122, but on March 12, 1917 was appointed commander of the 27th Infantry Division, which currently served as a training unit at Valenciennes.
+In February 1917, Maur became Artillery Commander No. 122, but on March 12, 1917, was appointed commander of the 27th Infantry Division, which currently served as a training unit at Valenciennes.
 Then he took part in the Battle of Arras against British and Australian forces.
 For his service in the Battle of Arras Maur was awarded the order Pour le Mérite on May 20, 1917.
 Next he took part in the Battle of Passchendaele, then the Meuse–Argonne offensive, where he was at the Armistice of 11 November 1918.

 After the war Maur demobilized and dissolved his unit.
-On October 1, 1919 he was appointed to head the demobilization of the XIII (Royal Württemberg) Corps.
-On November 3, 1919 he retired with the character of a Generalleutnant.
+On October 1, 1919, he was appointed to head the demobilization of the XIII (Royal Württemberg) Corps.
+On November 3, 1919, he retired with the character of a Generalleutnant.

 In 1919 Maur took classes at the Technical University of Stuttgart until 1921 when he transferred to the University of Tübingen.
 In February 1922 he received his doctorate from Theodor von Pistorius, the Professor of Political Science and Economics, with his work on the purchasing power of money in modern economy.

-From 1924 to 1938, Maur served as President of the Württemberg Warriors' Association.
+From 1924 to 1938, Maur served as president of the Württemberg Warriors' Association.
 On September 13, 1936, Maur joined the Schutzstaffel (membership number 276,907) and was promoted to SS-Obergruppenführer on July 19, 1944.
 He become a Nazi Party member on May 1, 1937 (membership number 5,890,310).
 Maur was given the character of a General of the Artillery on August 27, 1939, the so-called Tannenbergtag.
+When Heinrich Himmler became commander of Heeresgruppe Oberrhein in December 1944 Maur seems to have been the main military adviser to the inexperienced Himmler, notably during Operation Nordwind in early 1945.

+Maur died in Stuttgart in April 1947.